inetss/docker-django-app/README.md

 ## `POSTGRES_PORT_5432_TCP_ADDR` and friends

-Discovers a link to the official `postgres` Docker container.
+Discovers a link to the official `postgres` Docker container and configures Django `DATABASES`.

 ## `POSTGRES_HOST`